ChengChoon/GWAS-binary-datasets/README.md

 I have a python script check_AD.py to look at the AD field with your threshold value.

+I run vcftools to check the number of missing sites per samples and generate output=out.imiss.
+Let's examine the "F_MISS" and plot a histogram on it.
+I allowed maximum 10 % of missing genotypes prior to imputation as suggested by Marchini & Howie (2010) for better prediction of genotype at 2 to 3 % error rate.

+        vcftools --vcf input.vcf --missing-indv

 Impute missing genotypes with beagle

 	java -jar beagle.18May20.d20.jar gt=input.vcf.gz out=out.vcf.gz